Hudson River Reserve Fleet: Establishment

+Inventory

 During the Korean War, a total of 130 ships were taken from the Hudson River fleet leaving only 39 ships.
-During the Suez Crisis in 1956, 35 ships were put back into service when British and French ships were diverted from trade routes to supply their nations' armed forces.
-The Vietnam War required more than 40 ships.

 When the U.S. Department of Agriculture in 1953 needed storage space for large volumes of government-owned wheat, it turned to the Hudson River Reserve fleet.
 During the following ten years more than 53,563,948 bushels of wheat were loaded into 231 ships.
 A ventilation system had been installed in the ships, making it possible to maintain the quality of the wheat for long periods of storage.
 This saved the U.S. government some five million dollars on commercial storage estimates.

+During the Suez Crisis in 1956, 35 ships were put back into service when British and French ships were diverted from trade routes to supply their nations' armed forces.

+The Vietnam War required more than 40 ships.

+Maintenance

-The ships were kept in condition on a year-'round basis by a crew of 86 men under the supervision of Charles R. Gindroz of Pearl River, fleet superintendent and one-time chief engineer on the SS George Washington.
+The ships were kept in condition on a year-round basis by a crew of 86 men under the supervision of Charles R. Gindroz of Pearl River, fleet superintendent and one-time chief engineer on the SS George Washington.
 The reserve fleet ships, valued at over $255 million, had their machinery turned over periodically and their internal surfaces sprayed with a coat of preservative oil on a regular basis.

+Closure

 Other reserve fleets were anchored at Astoria, Oregon; Olympia, Washington; Suisun Bay, California; Mobile, Alabama; Beaumont, Texas; Wilmington, North Carolina; and James River, Virginia.
 The last two ships from the Hudson River fleet were towed away on July 8, 1971, to be sold for scrap to Spain.
 Ships not sold for scrap from it were transferred to the James River Reserve Fleet.